vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-Bug: releasing gun, moves the hand on the inline 2d avatar
-- should make a class handing grabbing and releasing objects

-Refactor - remove left/right from member state

-add release entity state handling
+Refactor event handling for grab, release, collect to an AvatarManager

+Create Ammo Box primitive
+Listen for intersection (have to be within 2 M, click on it) Hide/remove the mesh, as you add it to the collected map

+PIN:
+maybe put all avatar / member states in one place??

 Transient items - items that are temporarily moved, the state is stored for this session but when the session is over, the state returns to the original setting

-- items that are picked up/grabbed
-- items that are released
+x items that are picked up/grabbed x items that are released
 - ammo left in a gun
 - ammo that is collected and assigned to a gun
 - health that is collected